RAKWireless/wisblock-node-red/README.md

 These examples are meant to be used with RAK7391 (WisGate Developer Connect) and RAK6421 (WisBlock Pi Hat) boards.

+# Hardware requirement

+To be able to use the WisBlock module, the hardware must match the WisBlock form factor.
+Right now, RAKwireless provides two devices to support the WisBlock module for the Raspberry Pi platform.

+### RAK7391

+RAK7391 is a powerful CM4 extension board.
+There are two WisBlock I/O connectors on the board already.
+Users can connect the WisBlock I/O module with RAK7391 directly.

+### RAK6421

+RAK6421 is a Pi HAT board that includes the WisBlock connector.
+Users can put the WisBlock module on the Pi HAT and plug it on the Raspberry Pi board.

 ## Installation

 Every example has a README.md file with the information about: